-ERISA Accounts: CIGI is deemed to be a 3(21) fiduciary to advisory clients that are employee benefit plans or individual retirement accounts (IRAs) pursuant to the Employee Retirement Income Security Act ("ERISA"), and regulations under the Internal Revenue Code of 1986 (the
+ERISA Accounts: CIGI is deemed to be a 3(21) fiduciary to advisory clients that are employee benefit plans or outside employer sponsored individual retirement accounts (I.E. Simple IRAs, SEP IRAs) not held with our clearing firm/custodian pursuant to the Employee Retirement Income Security Act ("ERISA"), and regulations under the Internal Revenue Code of 1986 (the

 "Code"), respectively.
 As such, our firm is subject to specific duties and obligations under ERISA and the Internal Revenue Code that include among other things, restrictions concerning certain forms of compensation.
 To avoid engaging in prohibited transactions in advisory accounts, CIGI only charges fees for investment advice about products for which our firm and/or our related persons do not receive any commissions or 12b-1 fees.
 When advisory accounts do receive compensation from mutual fund companies as 12b-1 fees, these are reimbursed to the Client by our custodian on a monthly basis.
-Advisory Fees in General: Clients should note that similar advisory services may (or may not) be available from other registered (or unregistered) investment advisers for similar or lower fees.
+Advisory Fees in General : Clients should note that similar advisory services may (or may not) be available from other registered (or unregistered) investment advisers for similar or lower fees.